 — Submitted July 26, 2019, by Emily Pursley of Pittsfield, Illinois.

 Credits.
 This page was last revised on August 5, 2019.
-This page originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 360 times since then and 60 times this year.
+It was originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 446 times since then and 80 times this year.
 Photos: 1, 2, 3. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona. • Al Wolf was the editor who published this page.